admindebu/Spring-Boot-API-Upload-Files-AWS-S3/README.md

 # Spring-Boot-API-Upload-Files-AWS-S3
 This is a simple Spring Boot restful API for upload and delete files to AWS S3 bucket
+# download the zip file and extract it and import as a existing maven project in Eclipse or InteliJ
 # Upload (POST) API : http://localhost:8080/v1/storage/uploadFile
 # Delete (Delete) API : http://localhost:8080/v1/storage/deleteFile

+# Required Software
+1. Java 8 with JCE unlimited security Jar
+2. Maven

 # Step
 1. Create AWS account